yukoba/nd4j/getstarted.md

 Lower on the same Web page, follow the instructions that pertain to your operating system; e.g. *"Unix-based Operating Systems (Linux, Solaris and Mac OS X)."* They look like this:

 ![Alt text](../img/maven_OS_instructions.png)

+## <a id="ide">Integrated Development Environments</a>

+An Integrated Development Environment ([IDE](http://encyclopedia.thefreedictionary.com/integrated+development+environment)) will allow you to work with our API and build your nets with a few clicks.
+We suggest **IntelliJ**.
+It will work with your installed version of Java and can communicate with [Maven](#maven), which takes care of the dependencies for you.

+An IDE provides a hassle-free development environment that allows you to focus more on your code.
+IDEs typically come with Maven support, but we prefer you to install [Maven](#maven) so you can run commands directly.
+While we prefer IntelliJ, [Eclipse](http://books.sonatype.com/m2eclipse-book/reference/creating-sect-importing-projects.html) and [Netbeans](http://wiki.netbeans.org/MavenBestPractices) are two other popular IDEs.

+### Installing an IDE

+The free community edition of [IntelliJ](https://www.jetbrains.com/idea/download/) has installation instructions.

 ## Starting a New ND4J Project